 A team member is afraid to report a coworker who is doing something illegal.

-Reporting a complaint or concern in good faith is the right thing to do.
-Encourage the team member to report the concern, explain the reporting channels and the process to him or her, and refer to the TEC-01-57 Reporting and Investigating Misconduct Policy.
-Let the team member know that the TE ConcernLINE and ConcernNET are also available options for reporting and that TE will keep the reporter's identity confidential, where legally and practically possible.
-Gather the basic facts and report them to the Office of the Ombudsman for investigation.
+Sometimes doing the right thing takes courage.
+Reporting a complaint or concern based on reasonable grounds or belief is the right thing to do.
+Encourage the team member to report the concern, explain the reporting channels and the process to him or her, and refer to the Tec-O1-57 Reporting and Investigating Misconduct Policy.
+Let the team member know that the TE ConcernLINE, ConcernNET, and ConcernAPP are also available options for reporting and that TE will keep the reporter's identity confidential, where legally and practically possible.
+Gather the basic facts and report them to the Office of Ombudsman for investigation.

 An employee often arrives late to work and you think drugs or alcohol may be involved.
-DO THIS.

 Do not address the concern in public or in the presence of other team members - respect the privacy and personal rights of the employee.
 Rather, contact Human Resources so that you can discuss your concern and work out a plan to address the behavior.